Cuban Bombshell Aylen Alvarez Serves Up Mind-Blowing Curves In The Tiniest Of Gold Bikinis

 The Amazon rainforest is considered the LUNGS of the planet and does the critical task of providing Earth with 20% of its oxygen supply.
 It’s dense vegetation acts like a giant air purifier, constantly taking in carbon dioxide and giving out oxygen.
 Any increase in deforestation there would speed up global warming.
 It is our very governments who are killing the earth, to clear land and make room for animal agriculture.
 Brazil it’s currently the world biggest beef supplier, exporting over 16.7 billions worth of animal products annually.
 More than 90 percent of all Amazon rainforest land cleared since 1970 is used for grazing livestock.
 This is the cause of the rainforest fires!
 The good news is that it’s easier than ever to switch to an Earth-friendly vegan diet.
 Even if you do it in baby steps, go pescatarian first and lessen the intake of meat to once a week then once a month till it’s completely off your diet.
 There are plenty non-dairy milk options too!
 You will likely see an improvement in your health after a month, and your conscience will be lighter knowing that you are doing your part to help the environment and animals. #SaveTheAmazon @amazonecotourslodge

 The report did mention “Russian Kim Kardashian” Anastasiya Kvitko.
 While AK is arguably curvier than Aylen, the Cuban has an edge on the Russian.
-Kvitko seems to be more about the curves than the muscles, although the European does come as a fit face.
+Kvitko seems to be more about the curves than the muscles, although she is known for being quite fit.

 View this post on Instagram